 That’s where music comes in – you can’t explain feelings without comparing them to something else.
 Eliot’s favourite comparison was music because music can evoke feelings without the need for words.

-That’s nice, but what does this have to do with being a coach?
+That’s nice, but what does this have to do with being a writing coach?

 Good question.
 With my background, I could be a full time editor, a private tutor for pupils sitting their A-levels in English literature, or a teacher.
 I could also be a project manager, a time-management/organisation coach, or help people learn to give better presentations.
 So why be writing coach?